By Cari Cole

 And a subpar vocal will kill even the best record.

 Here’s a quick process to help you prepare for your next recording, finding a vocal arranger, and getting a bigger and better vocal than you ever would on your own.
 Do this right!
+Here are some of my favorite vocal hacks:

 1. Sing a Song 50-100 Times.